saidsikira/Overdrive/README.md

 platform :ios, '8.0'
 use_frameworks!

-target 'AppTarget' do
+target 'Your App Target' do
-    pod 'Overdrive'
+    pod 'Overdrive', '~> 0.2'
 end
 ```